Jumner/obsidian/Chem/Unit 1 Electrochemistry/Redox.md

 | Oxygen in peroxides         | -1               | $\ce{H2O2}$                     |
 | Monatomic Ions              | Charge of ion    | In $\ce{FeBr2}$, $\ce{Fe^2+}$ |

-## Rule #2  the sum of the oxidation numbers for the leements in a polyatomic ion equals the charge on the ion
+## Rule #2  the sum of the oxidation numbers for the elements in a polyatomic ion equals the charge on the ion
 $\ce{H3PO2 + Cr2O7^2- -> H3PO4 + Cr^3+}$
 **P is oxidized, losing electrons**
 **Cr is reduced, gaining electrons**